 ‘Tis the season for a huge increase in solid waste and recycling across Massachusetts.
 As the holiday gift-giving and entertaining season kicks into high gear, here are 7 ways you can reduce waste and avoid contaminating your recycling bin with non-recyclable items*:

 1. Offer recycling bins and reduce waste at your parties.
 Make it easy for guests to recycle by placing a clearly labeled recycling bin right next to the trash can.
-In addition, take steps to reduce the need for recycling by avoiding single-use plastic, aluminum, glass, and paper products.
+Communicate what should NOT be recycled as well, including napkins, red or green Solo cups, and plastic cutlery.
+In addition, take steps to reduce the need for recycling by avoiding single-use plastic, aluminum, and paper products.

 2 Use eco-friendly gift wrapping.
 Purchase wrapping paper made from recycled materials and that is also recyclable.
 Many cities and towns accept wrapping paper in their recycling collections, as long as it’s non-metallic and glitter-free.
 However, tissue paper is not recyclable, so save it for next year, or better yet, just skip using it in the first place.

 3. Recycle your cardboard.
 The living room floor can look a lot like an Amazon warehouse during the holidays.
 When you’re done unwrapping your gifts, be sure to break down the boxes and put them in your recycling bin or take them to a drop-off center.
 Be sure to remove any plastic film or Styrofoam packaging.